sama64/sama64.github.io/content/posts/stability.md

 you might have goals, things you want to achieve in life, things you want to be good at

-but when you're too comfortable in a routine, and you feel safe and validated by your bubble, you don't tend to work towards your goals
+but when you're too comfortable in a routine, and you feel safe and validated in your bubble, you tend to not work towards your goals

 stability leads to inaction

 instability leads to action bc uncertainty makes you feel stressed and nervous.\
-uncertainty makes you think, and makes you act
+uncertainty makes you think, it makes you act

 too much stability can make you fall asleep